Old Spitalfields Market | East London Street Food & Shopping

 That’s all you could get your hands on at Old Spitalfields Market back in 1638, when King Charles I gave the area its first official trading license.
 Back then, it was an empty patch of land that was used for shooting practice (hence nearby Artillery Lane and Gun Street) – and now, it’s one of London’s most unusual, thriving marketplaces.
 Under the vast, station-like cover of the steel and glass Victorian roof, dozens of stalls, permanent boutiques, restaurants, pop ups and street food vans tout their wares, seven days a week.
 Here’s what you’ll find there:

-Encircled by permanent shops and independent boutiques, you’ll be able to start any visit to the market with a mooch around bricks-and-mortar spots like Cheaney, selling handcrafted English shoes; Collectif, a boutique selling new clothes made in vintage cuts; and Mercantile, a curated line-up of accessories and trinkets.
+Encircled by permanent shops and independent boutiques, you’ll be able to start any visit to Spitalfields Market with a mooch around the permanent bricks-and-mortar spots like Cheaney, selling handcrafted English shoes; Collectif, a boutique selling new clothes made in vintage cuts; and Mercantile, a curated line-up of accessories, gifts and trinkets.

-But you’ll also find dozens of stalls selling clothing, bric-a-brac, arts and crafts, homeware and jewellery – there’s Malby Maps, specialists in antique cartography, and Last Stop For The Curious – a typically eccentric stall hawking steampunk-style vintage hats.
+But you’ll also find dozens of pop-up stalls selling clothing, bric-a-brac, arts and crafts, homeware and jewellery – like Malby Maps, specialists in antique cartography, and Last Stop For The Curious – a typically eccentric stall hawking steampunk-style vintage hats.

 On Thursdays, those stalls take a particularly sepia tone for the antiques market, when a curated line-up from Sherman & Waterman take over the hall to sell vintage clothing, kitschenalia, militaria, posters, furniture, and pretty much everything else you can think of – except, you know, older.
 And on the first and third Fridays of every month, the Vinyl Market swings by with racks upon racks of collectable, rare, and newly released records.